MaximRouiller/AzureFunctions-Workshop/src/content/workshops/functions/1-what-is-serverless/_index.md

 {{% note %}}
 Serverless is an execution model.
 When you hear the word "serverless", it's talking about a cloud-focused execution model.
 Running the same code locally is a different concept.

-An attribute of that execution model is that you pay for what you consume and not for what you reserve.
-When you create services in cloud providers, you reserve for a certain amount of CPU/RAM.
+An attribute of the execution model is that you pay for what you consume rather than for reserved resources.
+When you create services in cloud providers, you reserve for your application a certain amount of CPU/RAM.
 This is not a necessary concern when you start a new serverless application.

 Serverless goes without this as the whole premise to care about servers less.
 Meaning that when using a serverless framework, you should not be required to control scaling at all.